TheHolyWaterme1on/lagpdb-cc-1/Report-System/README.md

 ## The Commands
 ### reactionHandler.go
 [reactionHandler.go](https://github.com/Olde7325/lagpdb-cc/blob/main/Report-System/reactionHandler.go) is the reaction listener and manages the editing of the report messages and user notifications.
-It is really fast.
+It is very fast.
 Like, *really* fast.
-If you react too fast on the message, it might break.
+If you react too eager on the message, it might break.
 Stay calm, nothing can happen.
 The report is safe as soon as the command is executed.

 ### customReport.go
 [customReport.go](https://github.com/Olde7325/lagpdb-cc/blob/main/Report-System/customReport.go) manages the logging of the channel reported in, sends the reporting user a DM on how to cancel their report, sends the report to the according channel and primes this message with a guide and reactions.
 This command tends to be rather slow, due to the massive priming of database entries and loads of messages and variables required.
-Compared to other commands with the same amount of DB and messaging, it still is fast.
+Compared to other commands with the same amount of DB and messaging, it still is on the faster end.

 ### cancelReport.go
 [cancelReport.go](https://github.com/Olde7325/lagpdb-cc/blob/main/Report-System/cancelReport.go) manages the cancellation requests.
 It still utilizes some database functions, but less than `customReport.go`.
 It primes the report message with the note that this report has a pending cancellation request and initializes another reaction menu, as well as a guide for that.